exceptionless/Exceptionless.UI/README.md

     npm install -g grunt-cli
     npm install

-Next, you'll need to download the JavaScript dependencies by running the following command.
+Next, you'll need to download the JavaScript dependencies by running the following [bower](http://bower.io/) command.

     bower install

-Finally, you can start a web server and view it on [`http://localhost:9001`](http://localhost:9001)
+Finally, start a web server and view it on [`http://localhost:9001`](http://localhost:9001) by running the following grunt command.

     grunt serve